Pulkovo Aviation Enterprise Flight 612

 Pulkovo Aviation Enterprise Flight 612 was a scheduled passenger flight operated by Saint Petersburg-based airline Pulkovo Aviation Enterprise, flying from Anapa Airport to Pulkovo Airport in Saint Petersburg.
 The aircraft crashed in Donetsk Oblast in eastern Ukraine, near the Russian border, on 22 August 2006.
 All 170 people on board were killed.

 The crash was the deadliest aviation accident in 2006.
-At the time it was the deadliest crash in modern Ukrainian history and the second deadliest in Ukraine SSR, after the 1979 Dniprodzerzhynsk mid-air collision.
+At the time it was the deadliest crash in modern Ukrainian history and the second deadliest in Ukraine, after the 1979 Dniprodzerzhynsk mid-air collision.
 The death toll was eventually surpassed in 2014 when Malaysia Airlines Flight 17 was shot down 40 mi east of where Flight 612 had crashed, also located in Donetsk Oblast, killing all 298 people on board.